-• THE LEVEL OF THE INDEX WILL INCLUDE A 0.50% PER ANNUM DAILY DEDUCTION-
+• THE LEVEL OF THE INDEX WILL INCLUDE THE DEDUCTION OF A FEE OF 0.95% PER ANNUM --

-The Index is subject to a 0.50% per annum daily deduction.
+This index fee will be deducted daily.
 As a result of the deduction of this index fee, the level of the Index will trail the value of a hypothetical identically constituted synthetic portfolio from which no such fee or cost is deducted.

-• CREDIT RISK OF JPMORGAN CHASE BANK --
+CREDIT RISK OF JPMORGAN CHASE BANK -